js216/CeNTREX/README.md

 system without changing the main program code.
 This configuration is loaded into the relevant `Config` class (e.g. `DeviceConfig`).

-The graphical user interface consists of three parts.
 The user controls the devices through the `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
 As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI.

 Underneath the graphical interface, three control classes implement the program's functionality: